ZiyiLiao/2018-NYC-Yellow-Taxi-Shiny-App-2.0/output/README.md

 ### Output folder

 The output directory contains analysis output, processed datasets, logs, or other processed things.
-Here, it contains processed data of taxi Counts, Fare per distance, Tips and Pickup and Drop-off information.
+Here, it contains processed data of pick-up numbers, tip percentage and dropoff information.

-1. Count: the dimension of this data frame is 1:263 taxi zones, 1:24 hours in a day, and 1:2 refer to whether it is a business day or not.
-And then count for the pick up frequency in a certain taxi zone/hour/day.
+1. count_separated.rds: contains pick-up numbers information; 3 dimensional arry; the dimension of this data frame is 1:263 taxi zones, 1:24 hours in a day, and 1:2 refer to whether it is a business day or not.

-2. Fdp (Fare per distance): the dimension of this data frame is also 1:263 taxi zones, 1:24 hours in a day, and 1:2 refer to business/ non-business day.
-Then count for the fare per mile in a given pick up taxi zone/hour/day.
+2. tips_separated.rds: contains tip percentage information; 3 dimensional arry;  the dimension of this data frame is 1:263 taxi zones, 1:24 hours in a day, and 1:2 refer to whether it is a business day or not.

-3. Tips: the dimension of this data frame is 1:263 taxi zones, and 1:2 refer to whether it is a business day or not.
-And then calculate the tips percentage  (i.e. tips amount / trip fare ) in a given pick up taxi zone/day.
+3. dropoff_frequency: large dataframe; variables: busi(whether it is a business day), hour(which hour during the day), PULocationID(pick-up location), DOLocationID(drop-off location), n (number of dropoffs in that drop-off location), freq (starting at pick-up location, what percentage of drop-off happens in that drop-off location conditioned on hour and busi).

-4. Dropoff: Distinguished by business/ non-business day and 24 hours, count for the total trips made in a given pick up taxi zone to a given drop off taxi zone.
+4: shape.rds: contains taxi zone information.